OWASP Developer Guide

 Security controls should not make the resource significantly more difficult to access than if the security control were not present.
 If a security control provides too much friction for the users then they may look for ways to defeat the control and “prop the doors open”.

 This security principle states that the resiliency of your software against hacker attempts will depend heavily on the protection of its weakest components, be it the code, service or an interface.
+Therefore, identifying the weakest component and addressing the most serious risk first, until an acceptable level of risk is attained, is considered good security practice.

 Leveraging Existing Components